N1cls/Wordclock/README.md

 - 4.2: Integrated 2 REST urls to manually turn the LEDs on or off from an external control like f.e. your smart home controller
 - 4.3: Minor text changes.
 Added 2 more REST urls for an experimental twinkle mode LED test
 - 4.4: Changed the startup LED test function to reduce power consumption to fit 5V/3A power supplies, changed the maximum setting for the brightness sliders to 128 from 255.
 A note for the power supply check was added.
 The RESET and WiFI RESET function were recreated to remove an error
+- 4.5: Added an option to apply the power supply message and to raise the maximum LED intensity again to 255.
+Code cleanup.
+Changed the HTML page settings to show german umlauts (äöüß) now correctly.